 To the woman reading this, I hope you have a favorite photo of yourself that you enjoy looking at every now and then.
 This one is mine…80s hair and all.
 I was 39 years old when this Glamour Shot was taken.
 Desiring to look both “glamorous” and natural, I had the photographer do the shoot using my own hairstyle and makeup.

 What I love the most about this photo is the confidence it exudes, my great smile and laugh lines.
 The world was my oyster back then and I was truly in a happy place.
 This photo was taken during an important chapter in my life…my journey of self-discovery.
 I was free at last from the confines of my childhood home, followed by years of a not-so-happy marriage.
-It was “me” time…time to figure out who I was as a woman apart from my roles as daughter, wife and mother.
-Every woman owes it to herself to find out, especially between significant relationships.
+It was “me” time…time to figure out who I was as a woman, apart from my roles as daughter, wife and mother.
+Every woman owes it to herself to this find out, especially between significant love relationships.

 This blog post is about aging well, especially if you’re a woman.